Continuous Integration

 - Turning off the CI system entirely because developers frequently break the build.
 Bonus demerits if you continue to brag about having a CI system while it’s turned off.

-- Providing an annual bonus pool and deduct money from it every time a build is broken.
-The manager involved didn’t understand why developers stopped sharing their code frequently.
+- Providing an annual bonus pool and deduct money from it every time a build is broken (the manager involved didn’t understand why developers stopped sharing their code frequently)

 - Writing your own continuous integration software.
 There are too many excellent products available already.
 If you think it’s trivial, then you don’t understand the system yet.
+(Again, a real-life example)

 ←Prev (Version Control)(StorySlicing.txt) Next→